rrumale/machine-learning-live-labs/oml4py/prepare-setup/prepare-setup.md

 2. Save in your downloads folder.

-We strongly recommend using this stack to create a self-contained/dedicated VCN with your instance(s).
-Skip to *Step 3* to follow our recommendations.
-If you would rather use an exiting VCN then proceed to the next step as indicated below to update your existing VCN with the required Egress rules.

 ## Task 2: Setup Compute
 Using the details from the two steps above, proceed to the lab *Environment Setup* to setup your workshop environment using Oracle Resource Manager (ORM) and one of the following options:
   -  Create Stack:  *Compute + Networking*